google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-02.markdown

 notes:
   learn-about-wsk: "Learn more about the <a href='https://developers.google.com/web/tools/starter-kit/'>Web Starter Kit</a>"
   image-sprite: "Specifying each icon individually might seem less efficient compared to using an image sprite, but we'll cache those later as part of the app shell, ensuring that they're always available, without the need to make a network request."
   give-you: "We've given you the markup and styles to save you some time and make sure you're starting on a solid foundation.
-In the next section, you'll have an opportunity to dive in and write your own code."
+In the next section, you'll have an opportunity to write your own code."
 ---

 <p class="intro">